m4ttsch/omscs-notes-notes/computer-networks/denial-of-service-attacks.md

 The solution to this problem is **SYN cookies**.
 In the TCP SYN cookie approach, the server keeps no state when it receives a SYN from the client.

-Instead, the server picks an initial sequence number for the connection that is a function of the client’s IP address and port, and the server’s IP address and port, as well as a random nonce (to prevent replay attacks).
+Instead, the server picks an initial sequence number for the connection that is a function of the client's IP address and port, and the server's IP address and port, as well as a random nonce (to prevent replay attacks).

 An honest client that returns can then reply with an ACK with the sequence number in the packet.
 The server can check the sequence number by rehashing the address/port information and determine if the incoming ACK corresponds to the previous SYN-ACK that it had sent the client, all without requiring the server to store any state.